Phone-GWP-group

 With a number of more cost effective (and sustainable) options available, is now the time to ditch polystyrene?

-Why is Polystyrene bad?
+Why is polystyrene so bad?

 A lack of recycling infrastructure and investment